mcvetanoska5/IntegratedSystemsApplicatons-.NET/README.md

 This repository contains advanced .NET applications developed as part of the Integrated Systems course.
 The focus is on building robust, scalable, and maintainable enterprise software.

 ---

-## 🚀 Featured Project: Library Management System
-A full-stack web application designed to handle complex business logic for library services.
+A full-stack web applications designed to handle complex business logic for library services.

 ### 🛠️ Technical Implementation:
 * **Framework:** ASP.NET Core MVC.